- Home /

 - Ultrasound-guided corticosteroid injections: pain control.

-- Eccentric exercises: control progressive tendon deterioration.
+- Eccentric exercises: to control progressive tendon deterioration.

 The platelet factors provided by PRP attract, activate, and mobilize the cellularity necessary for tendon repair and regeneration, which is the primary objective.

-Although the disparity in the preparations presented in different publications (regarding preparation kits, addition of leukocytes to the final product, centrifugation, or PRP activation) currently prevents obtaining strong evidence for introducing PRP into different treatment guidelines for various musculoskeletal pathologies, there are multiple studies that support symptomatic improvement after its use in traumatology.
-There is consensus on its use in chronic tendinopathies, such as lateral epicondylitis, among others.
+Although the disparity in preparations presented in different publications (regarding preparation kits, addition of leukocytes to the final product, centrifugation, or PRP activation) currently prevents obtaining strong evidence for introducing PRP into different treatment guidelines for various musculoskeletal pathologies, multiple studies support symptomatic improvement after its use in traumatology.

 Considerations for the use of PRP in lateral epicondylitis